drinosaret/vn-club-resources/docs/sources.md

 **Recommended:**

 - **[Anime-Sharing](https://www.anime-sharing.com/)** — Forum-based hub for sharing VNs and related media.
 Many releases originate here and are often clean rips from DLsite.
 Focuses on DDL sharing, but offers torrents as well.
-Make sure sort by new to find working links.
+Make sure to sort by new to find working links.

 - **[Nyaa.si](https://nyaa.si/)** — Public torrent tracker with many visual novels.
 Check here for popular SFW titles.